MarkKozel/Comp142-EText/Comp142_EText/About/GettingStarted.md

     >Note the web address on this line (something like http://localhost:8080)
 1. Open a web browser and enter the web address
 1. You will, if everything worked, the opening page of the project

+## Deploying

+To make the materials available to others, the project source files make be rendered at a static site

+The GitHub repo and Netlify site are associated so that a commit to GitHub causes a build to be triggered in Netlify

+There is a good setup guide at [VuePressBooks](https://vuepressbook.com/netlify.html#deploying-a-vuepress-site-to-netlify)

+Following the above guide, this project is modified on a PC.
+Changes are pushed to GitHub.
+Netlify is notified, and starts a Build.
+When the build is complete, the updates are deployed